There has never been a more important time

 - Definition of ‘recycling’: Operations could be considered ‘sorting’ and NOT ‘recycling’, therefore members risk losing the ability to achieve ‘end-of-waste’ status and, for example, claim PRN revenue on recovered packaging.
 We continue to work closely with BIR and EuRIC to stop this.

-- VAT Fraud: With a new VAT Committee established, we will highlight inconsistent actions taken against members unfairly implicated in VAT fraud while petitioning for reverse charge VAT.
+- VAT Fraud: With a new VAT Committee established, we will highlight inconsistent actions taken against members unfairly implicated in VAT fraud while petitioning for zero rate VAT on scrap.

 - Waste classifications: The sector continues to face many challenges with non-WEEE cables, ELV plastics and metal shredder residue all currently under review by the EA.
 BMRA continues to work on the waste classification and POPS status of these wastes and seeks to ensure a proportionate response from the regulators and long-term solutions to ensuring these wastes can continue to be treated appropriately.

 - Promotion of members: BMRA will promote members via the website ‘Recycler Directory’ and social media.
-Don’t forget to send us your news for Scrapbook, FRAGments and the website.
+News can be shared with us to feature in our member magazine Scrapbook, monthly e-newsletter FRAGments and the BMRA website.

 - The future of metals recycling: There are two sector-specific apprenticeships both of which will future-proof the industry.
 For SMEs in particular, apprenticeships are a very cost-effective way to employ and train employees with the Government funding 95% of the training costs.
 Plus, we also have our successful Young British Metals Recyclers group.